Yes (band): 1995–2000: Keys to Ascension, Open Your Eyes and The Ladder

-2001–2004: Magnification and further touring
+2001–2008: Magnification, Anniversary touring, and Anderson's departure

-In 2001, Yes released their nineteenth studio album Magnification.
-Recorded without a keyboardist, the album features a 60-piece orchestra conducted by Larry Groupé; the first time the band used an orchestra since Time and a Word in 1970.
-The record was not a chart success; it peaked at number 71 in the UK and number 186 in the U.S. The Yes Symphonic Tour ran from July to December 2001 and had the band performing on stage with an orchestra and American keyboardist Tom Brislin.
+Following the departures of Sherwood and Khoroshev and the death of Fairbairn, Yes once again set about reinventing themselves, this time choosing to record without a keyboardist, opting instead to include a 60-piece orchestra conducted by Larry Groupé; the first time the band used an orchestra since Time and a Word in 1970.
+The result was their nineteenth studio album, 2001's Magnification.
+The record was not a chart success; it peaked at number 71 in the UK and number 186 in the US The Yes Symphonic Tour ran from July to December 2001 and had the band performing on stage with an orchestra and American keyboardist Tom Brislin.
 Their two shows in Amsterdam, in November, were recorded for their 2002 DVD and 2009 CD release Symphonic Live.
 The band invited Wakeman to play with them for the filming, but he was on a solo tour at the time.

 Following Wakeman's announcement of his return in April 2002, Yes embarked on their Full Circle Tour in 2002–2003 that included their first performances in Australia since 1973.
 The band's appearance in Montreux on this tour was documented on the album and DVD Live at Montreux 2003, released in 2007.
+In 2002, Rhino Records issued In a Word: Yes, a five CD box set of classic, rare and unreleased tracks from the band's history, including some from the 1979 Paris sessions, followed a year later by the compilation album The Ultimate Yes: 35th Anniversary Collection, which reached number 10 in the UK charts, their highest-charting album since 1991, and number 131 in the US During 2003 and 2004, Rhino also released remastered editions of all Yes' studio albums up to, and including, 90125, all featuring rare and previously unreleased bonus tracks.
+These editions would be collected in 2013 as The Studio Albums 1969–1987 box set, with Big Generator also receiving the same treatment.
+On 18 March 2003, minor planet (7707) Yes was named in honour of the band.

-A five CD box set In a Word: Yes (1969–) was released in July 2002, followed a year later by the compilation album The Ultimate Yes: 35th Anniversary Collection, which reached number 10 in the UK charts, their highest-charting album since 1991, and number 131 in the U.S. On 26 January 2004, the film Yesspeak premiered in a number of select theatres, followed by a closed-circuit live acoustic performance of the group.
-Both Yesspeak and the acoustic performance, titled Yes Acoustic: Guaranteed No Hiss, were released on DVD later on.
-A 35th anniversary tour followed in 2004 which was documented on the DVD Songs from Tsongas.
+On 26 January 2004, the film Yesspeak premiered in a number of select theatres, followed by a closed-circuit live acoustic performance of the group.
+Both Yesspeak and the acoustic performance, titled Yes Acoustic: Guaranteed No Hiss, were released on DVD later that year.
+A 35th anniversary tour followed in 2004 which was documented on the DVD Songs from Tsongas, released in 2005.
+After their 35th Anniversary Tour, Yes described themselves as "on hiatus".